R2VF: A Two-Step Regularization Algorithm to Cluster Categories in GLMs: Comparisons of Model Performance and Sparseness

 \begin{description} \item[\textbf{City:}] 26 cities labeled A to Z, randomly generated such that the number of observations per city roughly forms a linear scale (meaning, the frequency of each city varies), \item[\textbf{Age:}] An average age is randomly selected per city (varies from 34 to 46), and generated with a variability of 13. \item[\textbf{Profession:}] Marked \( P_i \) (where \( i \) is a number from 0 to 99), and distributed such that it has a minor correlation with both city and age.
 The distribution makes some professions relatively prevalent, some very rare, and others completely absent. \end{description}

 \begin{description} \item[\textbf{Target:}] Generated using the following formula (introducing some variability as well)- \end{description}

 Here, some of the cities have an identical coefficient based on alphabetical order, and some of the professions have an identical coefficient based on their last digit.
-The age roughly forms the squared root of a parabola peaking at 45 (to illustrate the effectiveness of numeric binnings).
+The age is modeled as a V-shape centered at 45 (to illustrate the effectiveness of numeric binnings).

 We start with a graphical illustration of the R2VF algorithm.
-For simplicity, we’ll focus on the $city$ variable, but it’s important to emphasize the fact that it’s part of a multivariate model.
+For simplicity, we will focus on the $city$ variable, but it’s important to emphasize the fact that it’s part of a multivariate model.

 We run the algorithm on the simulated dataset.
 In Step 3, we get a ranking of the categories on the regularized environment.
 We note that category “b” was selected as the initial intercept.
 In this step, since we used Lasso as the ranking algorithm, some categories were already merged with “b”.
 The Figure~\ref{fig:figure_1} graph illustrates how an ordinary Lasso regularizes towards one value (in this case, the value for “b”), which causes over-shrinkage of the lower values upwards, and over-shrinkage of the higher values downwards.
 However, the ranking itself is still close to the real desired ranking in the multivariate environment.